Your Rent In Your Account

 Tenants are required to pay their rent via direct debit or set up Centrepay.

-We understand how important it can be to receive your rental income as quickly as possible and disburse rent payment to our Landlords Mid and/or End of Month.
+We understand how important it can be to receive your rental income as quickly as possible and disburse rent payments to our Landlords weekly and/or on the last business day of every month.
 We electronically deposit your money into your nominated bank account once the funds have cleared.
 No waiting for a cheque to clear!
 You may also nominate up to two bank accounts and have a percentage paid into each.

-Our rental system prints detailed statement, which itemise any outgoings paid from the rental monies.
+Our rental system produces detailed statements, which itemise any outgoings paid from the rental monies.
 At the end of each financial year, a year to date statement is emailed to you.